PrestaShop/prestashop-specs/Order Page View.md

 [Edit shipping details](https://invis.io/YKTGGFZAMCB#/381874230__Order_Details_-_Shipping_-_Edit)

-4.  **Merchandising returns tab**
+1.  **Merchandising returns tab**

 The merchandise return tab lists **the date, the tracking number, the type, Carrier (which is the return status) and the quantity**.
-When the merchandise return is disable the tab displayed: "no merchandise returned yet".
+When the merchandise return is disabled the tab displayed: "no merchandise returned yet".

-5.  **Payment panel**
+1.  **Payment panel**

 The payment section displays all the transactions made in the order from the payment’s module or the manual inputs.